 Fire Hydrant Survey - Reporting Brown Water

 During the spring, the DEP checks and repairs fire hydrants located throughout the five boroughs.
 This process can cause tap water in area homes to temporarily run brown.
 There is no need for concern if water runs brown for a short time as a result of the hydrant survey program.
 Just let the tap flow until the water runs clear.

 Household Hot Water

 The building owner, landlord, or superintendent is responsible for addressing all complaints regarding hot water.
-This includes dirty, rusty, brown, discolored, smelly, or foul tasting hot water.
+This includes discolored, rusty, brown, smelly, or foul tasting hot water.
 These conditions in hot water are caused by either a problem with the water heater, corroded pipes, or both.